Skip to main content

 How do you verify the credentials I add?

 Today, you self-report — Larch is a calendar-and-vault for credentials you already hold.
 We pre-fill profile fields from the public NPPES NPI registry when you supply your NPI, and the document vault gives you a place to attach the issuing-body PDF that backs each credential.
-Direct verification with state boards (i.e., we automatically check that license #X is still in good standing) is on the roadmap and will surface as a separate trust signal — never as gatekeeping for free use of the calendar.
+Direct verification with state boards (i.e., we automatically check that license #X is still in good standing) is on the roadmap and will surface as a separate trust signal — always available regardless of plan.

 Ready to start?